view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Arctic Land Adventure – Reindeer Ranch and Glass Igloos

-You’ll enjoy breathtaking views of the mountains and frozen lake, and the Northern lights dance here more than anywhere else in Finland due to its location.
+You’ll enjoy breathtaking views of the mountains and frozen lake, and as a bonus, the Northern lights dance here more than anywhere else in Finland due to its super-inland location!

 Past guests raved about the hospitality as well as the delicious on-site restaurant, serving local dishes with Arctic touches like reindeer meat and cloudberries.

-As if that wasn’t enough of a dream come true, Arctic Land Adventure is also located right on a reindeer farm, and you can even arrange to spend the day with a Sami reindeer herder to see what their life is like.
+As if that wasn’t enough of a dream come true, Arctic Land Adventure is also located right on a reindeer farm, and you can even arrange to spend the day with a Sámi reindeer herder to see what their life is like.
+The reindeer are free to roam around the premises so you’ll often see them grazing through the snow around the glass igloos.

 A reindeer is grazing in the snow, with views of the aurora cabins at this glass igloo hotel in Finland.
 The sun is setting and the lights are on in the cabins which you can see through the glass roofs.